actocracy/doks/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "\U0001F4A1 Feature request "
-about: Propose and discuss future improvements to Doks
+about: Propose and discuss future improvements to the Doks website

 ---